11 Healthy Breakfast Ideas That Aren’t Eggs

 Customize your breakfast burrito

 Who says a breakfast wrap requires eggs?
 Get that stick-to-your ribs feeling from black beans instead, which have more protein than eggs, plus fiber to make them extra filling.
 Stuff a whole-wheat tortilla with black beans, roasted red peppers, a bit of Mexican blend cheese, and salsa.
 Roll it up and pop it in the microwave for a satisfying meal.
+On a similar note, be sure to try this healthy breakfast quesadilla recipe this dietitian loves.

 Have a healthy hash